Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 U.S. 31E and KY 61

 Like many other historic Lincoln sites, this one probably doesn't match the picture in your imagination.
 When you arrive on the grounds, you see not a log cabin but a neoclassical granite and marble structure -- a sort of Greek temple in the Kentucky woods.
 Fifty-six steps, symbolizing one for each year of Abraham Lincoln's life, lead to the huge double front doors.
-Designed by architect John Russell Pope, the memorial building was constructed between 1909 and 1911 by the Lincoln Farm Association and deeded to the U.S. government in 1916.
-President Woodrow Wilson acknowledged the gift in an acceptance speech on Labor Day, 1916.
+Designed by architect John Russell Pope, the memorial building was constructed between 1909 and 1911 by the Lincoln Farm Association.
+It was deeded to the U.S. government in 1916.
+President Woodrow Wilson acknowledged the gift in an acceptance speech on Labor Day of that year.

 © Abraham Lincoln Online

 The reconstructed cabin which stands inside the memorial building dates to the 19th-century but is not the original.
 In 1919 Robert Todd Lincoln, the president's eldest son, referred to the "pretended pictures of the Lincoln Cabin.
 They easily indicate what it probably was, but the actual cabin was a decayed ruin long before my father's election."
 Nevertheless, the one-room cabin does reflect Lincoln's humble beginnings.
 It measures about 13x17 feet, which is probably smaller than the original, thought to be 16 x 18 feet.
 It includes one door and window, a stone fireplace, and dirt floor.